-(WordPress uploads folder)
+(WordPress uploads directory)

-Security Measure #10 – Install Security Plugins
+Security Measure #10 – Use Security Plugins

-Many WordPress plugins address some but not all areas of WordPress security.
+Most WordPress plugins address some but not all areas of WordPress security.
 One plugin that does a comprehensive job of scanning, fixing and preventing potential issues that could lead to hackers accessing your files and causing damage to your site is SecureScanPro.

 SecureScanPro is easy to install and easy to use, and addresses most of the security areas that WordPress users need to address.

-Blog Defender Security Product Suite
+Blog Defender Security Plugin

 Owners of websites based on WordPress CMS must improve at least basic security settings and implement best practices such as the use of robust passwords and the accurate management of “admin” accounts.